LREN-CHUV/python-base-docker-images/README.md

 2. Add `import io_helper` in your Python script to import the library;
 3. Call `io_helper.fetch_data()` to get the input data (formatted like described below);
 4. Call `io_helper.save_results(pfa, error, shape)` to store the results;
-5. Ensure that your Dockerfile copies the needed files and sets up a valid entry-point.
+5. Ensure that your Dockerfile copies the needed files, sets up a valid entry-point and sets up a FUNCTION environment variable containing the algorithm name.

 ## Input format